adriaBorras/Projectes-DAW/Java/Fortnite_Battleships/README.md

 # Fortnite & Battleship Projects
-This project contains the first two games i made while learning java, some details needed to properly finish.
+This project contains the first two games I made while learning java, some details needed to properly finish.

 ## Fortnite Zero Build adventure

-Small graphic adventure, besides the border colors and the missplacement of the death screen, it's mostly playable (If I remember correctly).

-Just one loop
+First weeks into Java, I created a small graphic adventure.
+It was supposed to be a minor extra assignment, but I discovered ANSI codes, that made coding for terminal fun!
+So I ended up expanding it… a bit too much.

 ---
 Start screenshot: